The Innopipe inline gas separator and piggable drip system is effective in:

 SAGD (Steam Assisted Gravity Drainage) as well as Expanding Solvent-SAGD (ES-SAGD) and Cyclic Steam Stimulation (a.k.a.
 “Huff and Puff”) use steam generators to provide the steamflooding required for Enhanced Oil Recovery (EOR)

-This variability can be dealt with using steam separators which are expensive due to their required size required for conventional 2 phase separation.
+This variability can be dealt with using steam separators which are expensive due to the required size when engineered using conventional 2 phase separation methods.

-Innopipe offers an economical option due to its relatively small size and great efficiency.
+Innopipe offers an economical option due to its relatively small size, improved efficiency and much shorter retention time requirement.

-Innopipe can be designed and built to match your piping’s specifications and can be built as a fitting for smaller diameters or a very economical pressure vessel for larger line sizes.
+Innopipe is custom designed, yet built quickly, to match your piping’s specifications and built as a fitting for smaller diameters, or a smaller-than-conventional pressure vessel for larger line sizes.

 These can be built to be either piggable or non-piggable also, depending on location and preference.